$Z_2$ topological signature of the optical bound on maximal Berry curvature: Application to two-dimensional time-reversal symmetric insulators

 In this work, we mainly focus on a quantity, which we call optical bound, i.e.,

-whose frequency integration is given by $\mathcal{K}^{\infty}_{OP}=\frac{1}{2\pi}\int^{\infty}_{0}d\omega\mathcal{K}_{OP}(\omega)$, which contains the topological signatures provided by the Souza-Wilkens-Martin (SWM) sum rule \cite{Souza00} and the refined TDI defined below.
+whose frequency integration is given by $\mathcal{K}^{\infty}_{OP}=\frac{1}{2\pi}\int^{\infty}_{0}d\omega\mathcal{K}_{OP}(\omega)$, which contains the topological signatures provided by the Souza-Wilkens-Martin (SWM) sum rule \cite{Souza00}, the refined TDI and its topological extension defined below.
 To reveal the behavior of the MBC, we introduce the corresponding imaginary part of the generalized (circularly polarized) optical Hall conductivity \cite{Ebert96,Oppeneer98,Gradhand13,Onishi24,Bac25}, i.e.,

 The magnitude of $\Im\overline{\sigma}_{xy}(\omega)$ is always lower than the optical bound, which we will study below.

 \textit{Refined trace-determinant inequality}.---The (refined) TDI serves as a foundational element for establishing the concept of optical bounds.
 It links geometric and topological information with experimental observables.
 To begin, we will first review the trace condition \cite{Roy14} in two dimensions: $\mathrm{tr} g({\bf k}) \ge |\Omega({\bf k})|$, where $\mathrm{tr} g({\bf k})=g_{xx}({\bf k})+g_{yy}({\bf k})$ is the trace of non-Abelian quantum metric \cite{Rezakhani10,Ma10,Ahn20}, and $\Omega({\bf k})$ is the non-Abelian Berry curvature.
 The TDI was first developed for flat Chern bands in lattice systems as a condition to satisfy the Girvin-MacDonald-Platzman algebra \cite{GMP86} of projected density operators to all orders, with the aim of realizing FCI phases \cite{Parameswaran13,Bergholtz13,Neupert15,Bergholtz24}.
 When the trace condition is saturated, the FCI phases can be achieved in lattice systems.
 Since we consider the TRS systems, both the Berry curvature and the Chern number are zero.
 The determinant condition \cite{Roy14,det}, i.e., $\sqrt{\det(g({\bf k}))} \ge |\Omega({\bf k})|/2$, does not yield useful information.
 Instead, to combine the two conditions, we propose the following refined TDI: